terra-money/docs/docs/learn/glossary.md

 Proof of Stake.
 A style of blockchain where validators are chosen to propose blocks according to the number of coins they hold.

+## Quorum

+The minimum amount of votes needed to make an election viable.
+40% of all staked Luna must vote to meet quorum.
+If quorum is not met before the voting period ends, the proposal fails, and the proposer's deposit is burned.

 ## Redelegate

 When a delegator wants to transfer their bonded luna to a different validator.
 Redelegating Luna is instant and does not require a 21-day unbonding period.